shh-dlce/qmss-2016/relational_databases/06-whats-next.md

 While this may look a bit overwhelming, constructing this query was kind of natural, and now that we have it, we can simply [store it in a file](query.sql).

+Note that comments can be included in SQL queries using the `--` syntax.
+The remainder of the line following `--` will be regarded as comment.

 We further note that the `sqlite3` command can be called non-interactively, passing in arguments that specify the output mode and SQL to execute: